Load balancing for Azure infrastructure services

 The Azure Load Balancer randomly distributes a specific type of incoming traffic across multiple virtual machines or services in a configuration known as a load-balanced set.
 For example, you can spread the load of web request traffic across multiple web servers or web roles.

-The following figure shows a load-balanced endpoint for standard (unencrypted) web traffic that is shared among three virtual machines for the public and private TCP port of 80.
+The following diagram shows a load-balanced endpoint for standard (unencrypted) web traffic that is shared among three virtual machines for the public and private TCP port of 80.
 These three virtual machines are in a load-balanced set.

 Azure can also load balance within a cloud service or virtual network.
 This is known as internal load balancing and can be used in the following ways:

 Similar to Azure load balancing, internal load balancing is facilitated by configuring an internal load-balanced set.

-The following figure shows an example of an internal load-balanced endpoint for a line of business (LOB) application that is shared among three virtual machines in a cross-premises virtual network.
+The following diagram shows an example of an internal load-balanced endpoint for a line of business (LOB) application that is shared among three virtual machines in a cross-premises virtual network.